michaeljosephroddy/abstract-games-final-paper/README.md

 ### Abstract Games For Two Players

-Paper analysing heuristics in two player game reversi.
+Final Paper analysing heuristics in the two player game reversi.